vedantp0310/backend_django_pro/README.md

 #############################################################################################################################################################################################################################################################################

-a create a full stack project
+a create a full-stack project
-add on programming lengvages  of the project in html, css, bootstrap, python , javascript add on backend in this project use for the django some information in django :-  why use for backend in only django many other way show up in market but why django? django is best/easy for wroks freamework in backend and in buite backend add on django ,django have a one of the best admin panel and show up backend heandels and easy to fontend to django world conaverts some file for htmls, css and bootstrap and js django is easy to excusions of the fornt files and django inbilt database use  stroages
+add on programming lengvages  of the project in html, css, bootstrap, python , javascript add on backend in this project use for the Django some information in django :-  why use for backend in only django many other way show up in market but why django? django is best/easy for wroks framework in backend and in buite backend add on django ,Django have a one of the best admin panels and show up backend handles and easy to frontend to django world contains some file for HTML, css and Bootstrap and js django is easy to excusions of the fornt files and django inbilt database use  stroages

 #############################################################################################################################################################################################################################################################################